exercism/jq/CONTRIBUTING.md

 - [ ] copy and prune to create introduction.md
 - [ ] edit hints
 - [ ] add links
+- [ ] determine where in the syllabus it goes
+- [ ] revisit practice exercises "practices" and "prerequisites"
 ```

+---

+### Difficulty ratings

+We only use 3 difficulty values since the website only displays easy/medium/hard.

+- an "easy" exercise has difficulty 2.
+- a "medium" exercise has difficulty 5.
+- a "hard" exercise has difficulty 9.

 ---